cran/BayesianFROC/README.md

                          new.imaging.device = FALSE)
 ```

-Excuting the above code, an imaging device will appears in which there
+Executing the above code, an imaging device will appears in which there
 are circles indicating the so-called False Positive Fractions (FPFs) and
 True Positive Fractions (TPFs).
 In addition, an FROC curve is plotted.
 FROC curve thorough exactly the expected points of FPFs and TPFs.
 Thus